mrandrewandrade/blog/images/modeling-thermistor-using-data-science/Untitled.md

----
-layout: post
-title: "Modeling a Thermister: Merging Hardware Engineering and Data Science"
+# Modeling a Thermister: Hardware Engineering and Data Science
-tagline: "Curve fitting, residuals and fun math!"
-category: [FYDP, hardware, data science]
-tags: [FTDP, engineering, hardware, electrical, battery, thermal, data science, curve fitting, python, residuals]
-last_updated: 2015-10-17
----

-In the [last blog post](http://mrandrewandrade.com/blog/2015/10/21/battery-testing.html), I talked about voltage dividers and how they can be used to limit voltage to eventually connect to an ADC to measure voltage on a BeagleBone.
+In the last blog post, I talked about voltage dividers and how they can be used to limit voltage to eventually connect to an ADC to measure voltage on a beaglebone.
 Today I am going to build on the voltage divider and pair hardware engineering with data science.
 The next couple of posts will be pieces of battery testing rig, and then I will put it all togeather to explain how the full system works.
 First things first, what temperature sensor should we use?

 ## Selecting a Thermal Sensor